-New York City Metropolitan Area's price inflation was slightly lower than the national average in the first quarter of 2011: while the CPI for the New York City Metropolitan Area grew at 2.3%, the average for all U.S. metropolitan areas was 2.4%.
+New York City Metropolitan Area's price inflation was lower than the national average in the second quarter of 2011, while the CPI for the New York City Metropolitan Area grew at 2.9%, the average for all U.S. metropolitan areas was 3.4%.
 Energy was a main driver of overall price inflation in the metropolitan area, rising much faster than the general price level.
-While the CPI exclusive of energy was only 1.7% higher in the first quarter of 2011 than in the first quarter of 2010, energy inflation was 9.4% over that period.
-The New York Harbor spot price for conventional gasoline increased more dramatically than energy prices, rising 27.7% between the first quarters of 2010 and 2011, from an average price of \$2.048 to an average of \$2.615 per gallon.
-Most of this increase actually occurred at the end of 2010 and the start of 2011.
-The fourth quarter of 2010 experienced a 15.1% price increase, relative to the prior quarter; and this was succeeded by a further 15.4% increase in the first quarter of 2011.
+While the CPI exclusive of energy was only 1.8% higher in the second quarter of 2011 than in the second quarter of 2010, energy inflation was 16.1% over that period.
+The New York Harbor spot price for conventional gasoline increased more dramatically than energy prices, rising 44.3% between the second quarters of 2010 and 2011, from an average price of \$2.087 to an average of \$3.012 per gallon.
+Between September 2010 and April 2011, the price per gallon rose continuously, with the result that each of the last three saw quarterly increases in excess of 15%.

-While noting in March that the economic recovery was proceeding on a firmer footing, the Federal Reserve Bank elected to keep the Federal Funds rate targeted to between 0.0% and 0.25%, the same targeted rate that prevailed throughout all of 2010.
-From the first signs of the impending economic downturn nearly two years ago, the intention of the Federal Reserve Bank has been first to forestall a recession and, having failed that, to mitigate its consequences by loosening the tight credit conditions that resulted from the national mortgage crisis.
+While noting the continuing rise of energy prices in its Press Releases in April and June, the Federal Reserve Bank elected to keep the Federal Funds rate targeted to between 0.0% and 0.25%, the same targeted rate that prevailed throughout all of 2010.
+From the first signs of the impending economic downturn more than two years ago, the intention of the Federal Reserve Bank has been first to forestall a recession and, having failed that, to mitigate its consequences by loosening the tight credit conditions that resulted from the national mortgage crisis.
 Consequently, the Federal Reserve Bank's expansionary interventions since the third quarter of 2007 have contrasted sharply with the measures it took to keep inflation under control as the economy emerged from the recession of 2001-2003.
-In the third quarter of 2007, the Federal Reserve Board elected to lower the Federal Funds Rate by a half point, from 5.25% to 4.75%, the first diminution since the end of June 2003.
+In the third quarter of 2007, the Federal Reserve Board elected to lower the Federal Funds Rate by a half point, from 5.25% to 4.75%, the first rate reduction since the end of June 2003.
 Confronting a deepening contraction in housing markets and mounting insecurity in financial markets, the bank further subjected the Federal Funds Rate to a series of downward adjustments throughout 2008: it was lowered by three-quarters of a point on January 22 and half a point on January 30; it was lowered again in March 2008 by another three-quarters of a point, in April by one quarter of a point, and twice again in October, each time by a half point.
-With inflationary concerns numbed by the decline in energy prices, the Federal Open Market Committee announced on December 16, 2008 that it would target a Federal Funds rate of between zero and one quarter per cent.
-There obviously remained little scope for the Bank to lower the rate through further open market operations, and it remained in the zero to one-quarter percent range throughout all of 2009 and 2010.
-In March of 2011, with the economic recovery more decisively afoot, the Federal Open Market Committee decided to keep the Federal Funds Rate targeted to between zero and one-fourth percent, believing long-term inflation expectations to be stable, in spite of recent energy price rises.
+With inflationary concerns allayed by a decline in energy prices, the Federal Open Market Committee announced on December 16, 2008 that it would target a Federal Funds rate of between zero and one quarter per cent.
+There obviously remained little opportunity for the Bank to lower the rate through further open market operations, and it remained in the zero to one-quarter percent range from 2009 through the second quarter of 2011.
+In April and June of 2011, with the economic recovery more decisively afoot, the Federal Open Market Committee nevertheless cited continuing malaise in the housing sector and a temporary disruption of demand related to the tragic aftermath of the earthquake in Japan: consequently, they decided to keep the Federal Funds Rate targeted to between zero and one-fourth percent, believing long-term inflation expectations to be stable, in spite of recent energy price rises.